weizhao-BME/metis-project5/README.md

 | Severe      | 0.53       |
 | **Average** | 0.63       |

 But there were a certain number of misclassifications for each severity.
-This could be a result of the data itself, where there is not a clear boundary for each severity.
+This could be a result of the data itself, where there is not a clear boundary for each severity in terms of traffic delay, which is used to assess the severity of accidents.

 <img src="https://github.com/weizhao-BME/metis-project5/blob/main/figures/traffic_delay.png" alt="Figure 8" width="400"/>